Lixkote/RectifyPad/README.md

-# WordPad 11
+# RectifyPad
-The WordPad 11 app is a modern Windows app written in C# that ships as an Rectify11 extra.
+The RectifyPad app is a modern Windows app written in C# that ships as an Rectify11 extra.
 The app provides simmilar functionality, as standard Windows WordPad program.